python-class-examples/python-deployment-blog/README.md

 6. Modify it...
 7. Modify some important aspects of the project, like the `package` and `subpackages` names

+If you have a console script (`setup.py` console_scripts config) use `pip install -e .` to test it in your terminal.

 After you finish the changes, try to build and upload your project to the PyPi test server.
 F or that you can follow these commands, make sure to create a twine account:

 - `pip install twine`
 - `python setup.py sdist`
 - `twine upload -r testpypi dist/*`

+Share your package installation link generated in PyPi, so that we can test it.

+## Now From Scratch

+Now, try to create a new project and publish it by scratch from an empty directory.
+You can use pycharm and you can take a look on the previous example if needed.